WPBeginner

 Getting a better site health check score ensures that your website is running under optimal conditions.

-That being said, let’s take a look at how to get a 100% score in WordPress site health check.
+That being said, let’s take a look at how to get a good score in the WordPress site health check.

 1. Get a Better WordPress Hosting